gzukowski/events-calendar/README.md

 The **Event Calendar** application is a full-stack web application built with Django that allows users to check the planned events.
 The application is containerized with Docker, making it easy to deploy and run in various environments.

+This branch also contains the celery worker for storing hsitorical data for the future uses like inspecting trends etc.

 ## Table of Contents

 - [Features](#features)